Answers to the most commonly asked questions about federal estate and gift taxes.

 If you live in a state that imposes estate or inheritance taxes, there is probably not a lot you can do to avoid these taxes.
 The cutoff limits for these state taxes are generally lower than the cutoff rate for federal taxes.
 However, if you split your time between two states, you can try to establish residency in a state that does not impose estate or inheritance taxes.

-Whether you are planning your estate or trying to understand your tax liability when accepting an inheritance a qualified attorney can help ensure that you comply with the law.
-Contact a qualified local attorney to schedule a free initial claim review to learn more about how they can help keep Uncle Sam's hands out of your pockets.
+Whether you're planning your estate or trying to understand your tax liability when accepting an inheritance, a qualified attorney can help ensure that you comply with the law.
+Contact a local estate planning attorney to learn more about how he or she can help keep Uncle Sam's hands out of your pockets.